Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Pros: Excellent price, stiff aluminum shaft, easy to adjust with secure adjustment mechanism

-Cons: Heavy, lower-tier materials than other models
+Cons: Heavy, lower-grade materials than other models

 The Abahub 3-Piece Adjustable Paddle is our choice for the best SUP paddle on a budget.
 While a bit heavier than other models and with more basic materials and construction, it can be snagged for under $40, making it a great choice for new paddlers, families, or anyone who is rough on their gear.
 The aluminum shaft is plenty stiff and durable, the cam-lock adjustment system is simple to use and secure, and the whole thing can come apart in three pieces for easy travel.